linuxserver-archive/docker-tvheadend-armhf/README.md

 ## Versions

++ **21.02.18:** Fix wrong version of iconv used, remove dvb-apps, remove old patch and add some build options from CvH.
 + **04.01.18:** Deprecate cpu_core routine lack of scaling.
 + **11.12.17:** Rebase to alpine 3.7, linting fixes.
 + **02.09.17:** Add codec dependencies.